ssd-codegen/ssd/README.md

 - [generators/cpp-like.rhai](./generators/cpp-like.rhai) to see what a generator could look like.
 - [generators/cpp-like.rhai.tym](./generators/cpp-like.tym) to see what a typemapping file looks like.
 - [generators/simple.hbs](./generators/simple.hbs) to see what a simple handlebars template looks like.
-- [generators/simple.lqd](./generators/simple.lqd) to see what a simple liquid template looks like.
 - [generators/simple.tera](./generators/simple.tera) to see what a simple tera template looks like.
 - [generators/wasm-example/README.md](./generators/wasm-example/README.md) to see what a simple generator in rust (wasm) looks like.